 - Muscular dystrophy

-Marijuana has also been demonstrated to help with other illnesses including depression and anxiety.
+Marijuana has also been shown to provide relief to other medical conditions, including depression and anxiety.

-This is accomplished by a physician with a medical marijuana license.
-A medical marijuana card can be obtained through the Department of Health Services in the state in which someone resides and is typically valid for a one-year period.
+A physician who has a medical marijuana license can initiate the process.
+A medical marijuana card is available through the Department of Health Services in the state in which you reside and is usually valid for one year.

 - Privacy for consultation

-Anyone who uses marijuana without a medical marijuana card in his or her state of residence is acting illegally.
-Those who use marijuana illegally are subject to civil and criminal penalties depending on their state of residence.
-A medical marijuana card ensures that someone is a registered patient within his or her state which helps avoid possible legal issues.
+You can be subject to civil and criminal penalties depending on your state of residence.
+A medical marijuana card ensures that you are a registered patient within your state which can help avoid possible legal issues.

-If a felon applies to obtain a medical marijuana card, he or she needs to be honest in reporting any conviction.
+You must be honest in disclosing all information.
 A felony that isn’t disclosed but is discovered on a background check is fraud, punishable by possibly being sent back to prison.

-Having support from family, friends, or even previous employers is essential.
-Felons don’t have to be defined by their crime.
-We are not defined by our mistakes but by how we recover from them.
-They can begin again and live an honest life no matter how challenging it might seem.
+Remember that you don’t have to be defined by your crime.
+We are not defined by our mistakes but in how we recover from them.
+You can live an honest life, no matter how challenging it may seem.

 What do you think about this blog post?
 Have you or someone you know been in the situation of trying to get a marijuana card with a felony?
-What was that like for them, and how did they achieve success?
+What was that like, and what happened?
 Please tell us in the comments below.